The greatest gift you can give your family and the world is a healthy you.

 No single solution exists for nonbacterial prostatitis, which does not respond to antimicrobials.
 Your doctor may recommend a variety of strategies in order to find a solution that works for you.
 This can include changes in diet and fluid intake, warm baths or medications to help relax the muscle tissue in the prostate.

 A number of approaches are available for treatment of enlarged prostate (BPH).
-Drugs have been recently introduced which can prevent further enlargement or even shrink the prostate in some men.
+Drugs have been recently introduced that can prevent further enlargement or even shrink the prostate in some men.
 Other drugs may be used to help relax the muscles of the prostate and bladder outlet to prevent obstruction and improve urine flow.

-Several procedures have been developed which use heat to destroy excess tissue in the prostate.
+Several procedures have been developed that use heat to destroy excess tissue in the prostate.
 Less invasive than standard surgery, these procedures use microwave energy, heated water or radiofrequency (RF) energy to focus heat on a very precise area while protecting surrounding tissue.

 Many doctors believe that surgery is the best long-term solution for BPH, removing the enlarged tissue that causes pressure on the urethra and leaving the rest of the gland intact.